Return to Task 3. Validate the Model for Water Years 1993-2002

 Evaluate Flow-Frequency using HEC-SSP

 1. Open the HEC-SSP project.
 You should notice observed daily average inflow has been added to the project and an Bulletin 17 analysis has been created and computed.
+You can refer to HEC-SSP manual to learn more about Bulletin 17 analyses.

 1. Open the ObservedInflow analysis and select the EMA Data tab.
 The period of record for observed inflow is 1973 - 2022.